Will Smith Preview, Player Props: Dodgers vs. Braves

-The Los Angeles Dodgers, including Will Smith (.267 on-base percentage in past 10 games, 98 points below season-long percentage), battle starting pitcher Bryce Elder and the Atlanta Braves at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers and Will Smith (.390 slugging percentage over his past 10 games, including two homers), battle starting pitcher Charlie Morton and the Atlanta Braves at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Braves.
+He had a one-hit showing in his previous game (1-for-4) against the Braves.

 Will Smith Game Info & Props vs. the Braves